-Professors Bogie (Director, Center for Demographic and Cultural Research), Harrison, and Ryali Associate Professors Sharp and Sheldon (Acting Head) Assistant Professors Carson, Hall, Marcus, and Rankin
+Professors Bogie (Director, Center for Demographic and Cultural Research), Harrison, Mullins (Head), andRyali Associate Professors Sharp and Sheldon Assistant Professors Carson, Hall, Marcus, and Rankin

-The Department of Sociology combines the disciplines of Anthropology, Geography, and Sociology.
-A student may major in Sociology, choosing one of four concentrations.
+The Department of Sociology combines the disciplines of Anthropology, Geography, and Sociology.A student may major in Sociology, choosing one of two concentrations.
 The department also offers minors in Anthropology, Geography, and Sociology.